Higher homotopy categories, higher derivators, and K-theory: Higher derivators

 \begin{example} Let $\der \colon \dia^{\op} \to \catn$ be an $n$-prederivator, where $n \in \mathbb{Z}_{\geq 1} \cup \{\infty\}$.
 For any $k < n$, there is an associated $k$-prederivator:

 If $\der$ is a left (right) $n$-derivator, then $\h_k \der$ is a left (right) $k$-derivator. \end{example}

-The axioms of Definition \ref{deriv_def} have the following consequence which is a useful strong version of (Der4) and (Der4)* and identifies a larger class of squares for which the base change transformations are equivalences.
+As a consequence of the axioms of Definition \ref{deriv_def}, we have the following useful strong version of (Der 4) and (Der 4)*, which identifies a larger class of squares for which the base change transformations are equivalences.
 Similar results are known for $\infty$-categories and for ordinary ($1$-)derivators (see, for example, \cite{Cisinski} and \cite{Malt2, Groth}).

 \begin{proposition} Let $\der$ be an $\infty$-derivator with domain $\dia$.
 Consider a pullback square in $\dia$:

 \begin{itemize} \item[(1)] The canonical base change transformation:

 is a natural equivalence if $u$ is a cocartesian fibration or if $q$ is a cartesian fibration. \item[(2)] The canonical base change transformation: